ettom/idris-vim/README.md

 ## Installation

+Vim8.0 or newer is required for this plugin because it uses the channels -feature to communicate with Idris runtime.

 I recommend using [Pathogen][] for installation.
 Simply clone this repo into your `~/.vim/bundle` directory and you are ready to go.